vtrbtf/resume/RESUME.md

 Brazilian, from Rio de Janeiro
 __Contact__: vitor.tfreitas@gmail.com | https://linkedin.com/in/vtrbtf/en

-Software engineer with 10 years of experience, with expertise in software architecture, infrastructure engeneering, agile software development, DevOps and distributed systems.
+Software engineer with 10 years in the market and extensive experience in software architecture, infrastructure engineering, agile software development, DevOps, and distributed systems.

-I've contributed to different kinds of teams (e.g. products teams, cloud engineering teams, support teams), to different domains (e.g. Retail, Ads, Banking), and different business markets (e.g. C2C, B2C).
-I've also worked with the US market for 2 years as a software consultant
+I've contributed to different kinds of teams (product, cloud engineering, support), in different domains (E-commerce, Ads, Banking), and with different business markets (e.g. C2C, B2C).
+I've also worked with the US market for almost 2 years as a software consultant

 I have a good amount of experience in different platforms, but my main one is the JVM, mostly working with Kotlin, Clojure and plain old Java.
-Nevertheless I'm also very experienced in other kinds of languages like Javascript(NodeJS), Bash, Groovy, Scala, Go, and Python.
-I also have some interest in some subjects, such as SRE, APIs and messaging systems (and general distributed systems), NoSQLs, CI/CD and release management, cloud providers, Infra as code, performance monitoring, and profiling.
+Nevertheless, I'm also very experienced in other kinds of languages like JavaScript(NodeJS), Bash, Groovy, Scala, Go, and Python.
+I also have some interest in some subjects, such as SRE, APIs and messaging systems, NoSQLs, CI/CD and release management, cloud providers, Infra as code, performance monitoring, and profiling.

 # Experience